polkadot-fellows/RFCs/text/0031-corejam.md

 const RECENT_BLOCKS: u32 = 16;
 ```

-Thirdly, the RcBA may not attempt to Register multiple Work Reports for the same Work Package.
+Thirdly, the RcBA may not attempt to Report multiple Work Reports for the same Work Package.
 Since Work Reports become inherently invalid once they are no longer *Recent*, then this check may be simplified to ensuring that there are no Work Reports of the same Work Package within any *Recent* blocks.

 Finally, the RcBA may not register Work Reports whose prerequisite is not itself Registered in *Recent* blocks.